Fentanyl Addiction

 Naloxone

 Upon encountering an opioid overdose, Naloxone should be administered immediately.
 Naloxone (widely known as Narcan due to its original brand name) is a non-selective opioid antagonist.
 It binds to the opioid receptors in the brain, competing with the illicit substance and temporarily blocking its effects.
 Quickly restoring slowed or stopped breathing to normal levels, it is the difference between life and death for many overdose victims.
-It is not subject to abuse or addictive and is the best emergency response for an occurring overdose.
+It is not subject to abuse or addiction and is the best emergency response for an occurring overdose.

 It is critical to note that due to the potency of fentanyl, many times a single dose is not enough.
 The overdose victim must be carefully monitored in case another dose needs to be added.
 Furthermore, Naloxone can precipitate withdrawal and their attendant symptoms.
-Emergency services and professional medical help is required even if it seems the overdose has been successfully reversed.
+Emergency services and professional medical help is required even if it seems that the overdose has been successfully reversed.

 Learn more about Narcan (Naloxone)